manassaloi/manassaloi.github.io/_posts/2020-05-28-all-my-meetings.markdown

 - Monday morning planning meeting
 - Wednesday PM weekly meeting
 - Leads (PDG PMs and TLs) sync up
-- 1-1s with my direct reports
+- 1-1s with my direct reports on Mondays
 - 1-1 with Stream Design lead
 - 1-1 with Stream Engineering lead
 - Sync ups with other product streams/ PDGs (if relevant)